For part 1, go here.

 When it comes to how habits are formed, behaviour and routine are the main focus typically, but we should look at the reward to get the why.
 Why do I want to watch the TV?
 Because it’s entertaining.
 That’s a prima facie (on the surface) good reason for a reward.
 But that might not necessarily be the case.
 The TV could actually be the distraction from something: boredom?
 Close, but probably not enough.

 The reality is much closer to feelings of unaccomplishment and, to not go down the rabbit hole of negativity, I distract myself.
-For me, I think TV is a stand-in: it could be any sort of media that is stimulating enough like music, games, writing a stream of tweets maybe two people read ever—whatever it is.
-The reward is I don’t have to deal with that shit in the moments that I’m doing those activities.
-At least that’s a little bit the case because they’re not assuaged, but we’ll return to that.
+For me, TV is a stand-in: it could be any sort of media that is stimulating enough like music, games, writing a stream of tweets maybe two people read ever—whatever it is.
+The reward is I don’t have to deal with that shit in the moments that I’m doing those activities, although they’re not assuaged, but we’ll return to that.

 I mentioned this briefly before but the reason habits are so hard to break is that they don’t really feel like thought.
 This is what I referred to when I said “correctness” in thinking that this sort of behaviour is inevitable in some capacity.
 Now there’s two ways this can get cashed out.